How many calories should I eat in a day?

 To get an accurate calculation, you will have to be completely honest with yourself when you write your food down.
 This means that when you go out to eat on the weekends you need to track all of what you ate including any alcoholic beverages you consume as well.
 People tend to underestimate what they think they are eating throughout the course of a day, but those little snacks and bites here and there can add up to a lot of extra calories.
 A lot of times people aren’t completely honest with themselves when taking this approach so honesty is very important here.

-Tracking your food.
 The easiest, most efficient way to do this is to find an app where you can plug in your food.
 (A good, free app is MyFitnessPal), In order for this to be successful, you will have to know the amounts of the foods you are consuming.
 For example, sometimes people “eyeball” peanut butter and think they’re only eating one tablespoon, when in reality it is more like 3-4 (check out our peanut butter reel here).
-Those calories add up and it is important to know that especially if you are eyeballing food on a consistent basis.
-So, when you are trying to find how much you’re eating it is important that you measure and weight your food.
+Those calories add up and it is important to know that; especially if you are eyeballing food on a consistent basis.
+So, when you are trying to find how much you’re eating, it is important that you measure and weight your food.
 A quality food scale is a very helpful tool to have in the kitchen.

-Tracking your weight.
-To get the most accurate reading of what your weight looks like for the week, weigh yourself 3-4 x throughout the week and at the end of it, add those numbers up and divide by the number of days tracked (take an average of them.
+To get the most accurate reading of what your weight looks like for the week, weigh yourself 3-4 x throughout the week and at the end of it, add those numbers up and divide by the number of days tracked (take an average).
 This will give you a more accurate idea of your weight fluctuations for the week rather than just weighing in on the last day.

 If you want more help on finding your maintenance calories, you can subscribe to our newsletter where we provide training tips, nutrition guidance, recovery suggestions, and more.